amunn/msu-thesis/README.md

 This package consists of the following source file:
  - `msu-thesis.cls`

 Documentation files:
  - `msu-thesis.tex`
  - `msu-thesis.pdf`

 A template file:
  - `MSU-thesis-template.tex`

 A test file and a test bibliography:

  `MSU-thesis-testfile.tex`
  `MSU-thesis-testfile.bib`

+## Problems

 Use at your own risk!
 Report bugs/problems/questions to [amunn@msu.edu](mailto:amunn@msu.edu) or use the [GitHub repository bug tracker](https://github.com/amunn/msu-thesis/issues).

+## Usage survey

+If you are using the class, please take a moment to fill out my [anonymous usage survey](https://forms.gle/bm2AUzthFxW2naK36).
+Thanks!
+You should be signed into your MSU Google account to access the form, but the form itself is anonymous.